-¶24.
-To Him who is able to establish you in my gospel, and in the preaching of Jesus Christ, and in the revelation of the mystery kept secret from time immemorial,

-- 25. but now is revealed, made known through the writings of the prophets, by command of the eternal God, for the obedience of faith among all the Gentiles, - 26. to Him, the only wise God, be glory forever through Jesus Christ.
+- 22. Do you have faith?
+Have it to yourself before God.
+Blessed is he who does not condemn himself in the thing he allows.1 - 23.
+But he who has doubts is condemned if he eats because his eating is not of faith.
+Whatever is not of faith is sin.2 - ¶24.
+To Him who is able to establish you in my gospel, and in the preaching of Jesus Christ, and in the revelation of the mystery kept secret from time immemorial, - 25. but now revealed, made known through the writings of the prophets, by command of the eternal God, for the obedience of faith among all the Gentiles, - 26. to Him, the only wise God, be glory forever through Jesus Christ.
 Amen.

 - ¶1.
-Now, we who are strong ought to bear with the weaknesses of the weak, and not to please ourselves. - 2.
+Now, we who are strong ought to bear with the weaknesses of the weak and not to please ourselves. - 2.
 Let each of us please his neighbor, to the extent that it is good for edification. - 3.
 For even Christ did not please himself, but, as it is written, "The reproaches of those who reproach you fell on me." - 4.
 And surely, whatever was written before was written for our learning, so that through patience and the comfort of the scriptures, we might have hope. - 5.
 May the God of patience and comfort give you the same mind toward one another in Christ Jesus, - 6. so that in one accord, you might glorify with one voice the God and Father of our Lord Jesus Christ. - 7.
-Wherefore, receive one another, just as Christ also received you, for the glory of God. - 8.
+To this end, receive one another, just as Christ also received you, for the glory of God. - 8.
 For I say, Christ Jesus was made a minister of the circumcision for the sake of the truth of God, to confirm the promises made to the fathers, - 9. and for the Gentiles to glorify God for mercy, as it is written, "For this cause will I confess you among the Gentiles and sing to your name." - 10.
-And again, it says, "Rejoice, O Gentiles, with His people!"52 - 11.
-And again, "Praise the LORD, all you Gentiles, and extol Him, all peoples!"53 - 12.
-And again, Isaiah says, "There shall be a root of Jesse, and he shall arise to rule the nations."
-"In him shall the Gentiles hope." - 13.
+And again, it says, "Rejoice, O Gentiles, with His people!" - 11.
+And again, "Praise the LORD, all you Gentiles, and extol Him, all peoples!" - 12.
+And again, Isaiah says, "There shall be a root of Jesse, and he shall arise to rule the nations.
+In him shall the Gentiles hope." - 13.
 Now, may the God of hope fill you with all joy and peace in believing, so that you might abound in hope by the power of the holy Spirit. - ¶14.
-I am also persuaded of you, my brothers, that you are full of goodness, filled with all knowledge, and able to admonish one another. - 15.
-Nevertheless, refreshing your memory, as it were, I have written you rather boldly in some parts, brothers, because of the grace that is given to me by God
+I am also convinced concerning you, my brothers, that you are full of goodness, filled with all knowledge, and able to admonish one another. - 15.
+Nevertheless, refreshing your memory, as it were, I have written you rather boldly in some parts, brothers, because of the grace that is given to me by God, - 16. for me to be a minister of Jesus Christ to the Gentiles, ministering as a priest the gospel of God, so that the offering of the Gentiles might be acceptable, being sanctified by the holy Spirit. - 17.
+Therefore, in Christ Jesus, I have reason to boast in things pertaining to God.